What we set out to test

-Bidding on impressions using viewable cost-per-thousand impressions (CPM) helps businesses make the best use of online display ads to support in-store business.
+Can bidding on impressions using viewable cost-per-thousand impressions (CPM) help businesses make the best use of online display ads to support in-store business?

 Ito-Yokado, the most-visited superstore chain in Japan, was eager to explore how it could support its brick-and-mortar business using online ads.
 With most of its revenue coming from physical stores, the company historically promoted its limited-time sales with traditional paper leaflets and flyers.
 But unlike leaflets, online advertising with the right display ads and bidding strategy will ensure companies only incur costs when someone views the ad.
 To enhance its marketing spend, Ito-Yokado used Google Display Network solutions to make the most of its temporary promotions.